-Students who have previously earned an associate degree or higher from a United States regionally accredited institution will be granted an additional associate degree when the following requirements have been met:
+Students who have previously earned an associate degree or higher from a United States regionally accredited institution will be granted an additional associate degree when the following require- 2.
+Completing an Associate's Degree for Transfer (ADT). ments have been met:

-Pursuant to catalog rights, described herein, completion of all current degree requirements (i.e., scholarship, residency, competency, general education, and major requirements).
+Pursuant to catalog rights, described herein, completion of all current degree requirements (i.e., stoolarship, residency, competency, general education, and major requirements).

-Major course requirements completed in previous degrees awarded can be used again for additional degrees.
+Major course requirements completed in previous degrees awarded 3. can be used again for additional degrees.
 See AP 4051 Acceptance and Evaluation of External Coursework

-There is no limit to the number of additional associate degrees that can be awarded provided that all the above requirements have been met.
+There is no limit to the number of additional associate degrees that can be awarded provided that all the above requirements have